 A premium NSCA study guide

-Although the NSCA free study guide located on this page is a great place to start, it is far and away the best study guide out there.
+Although the NSCA free study guide on this page is a great place to start, it is far and away the best study guide.

-Overall, my study guide contains a bunch of information but it doesn’t really guide you in the most surefire way for what to study in order to pass the exam.
+Overall, my study guide contains a bunch of information but it doesn’t really guide you in the most surefire way for what to study to pass the exam.

-If you want a study guide that tells you exactly what you need to study in order to pass the exam, I highly recommend checking out the Trainer Academy study guide here.
-This study guide really avoids all the fluff from the massive textbook and pinpoints the most important topics to learn to pass the exam in the shortest amount of time.
+If you want a study guide that tells you exactly what you need to study to pass the exam, I highly recommend checking out the Trainer Academy study guide here.
+This study guide avoids all the fluff from the massive textbook and pinpoints the most important topics to learn to pass the exam in the shortest time.
 This can also be used as a form of cram guide if you have a deadline coming up.

 The NSCA practice exam that I have on this page is only 50 questions long.
 The full NSCA CPT test consists of 155 questions from all four domains of study.

-The students of mine that have come back from the exam and told me that they failed it with the ones that never even attempted a full practice test.
+The students of mine that have returned from the exam told me that they failed it with the ones that never even attempted a full practice test.
 If they had, they would have realized that they were definitely not prepared for the real thing.

 If you can pass all four of their practice exams, the real test will be a walk in the park.

 The NSCA Flashcards on this page are a good place to start when it comes to learning definitions from the NSCA textbook.